stefbez/eirinn-quinn-photography/README.md

 After reading and understanding what they had done to fix the issue I implemented their code and modified it slightly to work with my site.
 I do not take credit for their work and have noted this in my css document around the code and in the credits section of the README.md document.
 The other option instead of keeping the same feature, so that it would display in an aesthetically pleasing way would be to remove `background-attachment: fixed` all togther.

+Testing the home page once completed, the word 'photography' was still hyphenating on iPhone X and other mobile sized screens when using safari.
+Added ```-webkit-``` and ```-moz-``` variants so that it would work as expected on safari and firefox.

+Tested all HTML pages and CSS on the (HTML validator website)[https://validator.w3.org/] and (CSS validator website)[http://www.css-validator.org/].

 ## Deployment